Following on from our successful breakfast briefing, Aspect’s CEO Jo talks with Kerry Leighton-Bailey, the CMO of Lumi Global.

 Morning vs Afternoon meetings

-In the 20 years that Aspect has been running AGMs, the 70/30 split between morning and afternoon meetings has remained relatively consistent.
+In the over 20 years that Aspect has been running AGMs, the 70/30 split between morning and afternoon meetings has remained relatively consistent.
 In general, morning meetings have maintained their popularity for three key reasons:

 - They don’t tie staff up for the whole day.